 - Using light filters, fluorescent light covers or diffusers as necessary.

-Other things that may alleviate eye strain include ensuring there is natural lighting, good contrast in the workplace, low humidity, and that there is color variety in the workplace.
-(Bright colors also have other emotional benefits in the workplace as well!).
+Other things that may alleviate eye strain include utilizing more natural lighting, having good contrast in the workplace, increasing humidity, and including color variety in the workplace, such as wall colorings and environmental decor.
+Bright colors also have emotional benefits in the workplace as well!